beejjorgensen/bgnet0/src/bgnet0_part_3200_nat.md

 # Network Address Translation (NAT)

-In this exploration we'll be taking a look at _network address translation_, or NAT.
+In this chapter we'll be taking a look at _network address translation_, or NAT.

 This is a service provided on a router which hides a "private" LAN from the rest of the world.